Trial Search Results

 - Clinically significant active cardiovascular disease or history of myocardial

-interval corrected for heart rate (QTc interval) >480 milliseconds within past 6
+QT interval corrected for heart rate (QTc interval) >480 milliseconds within past 6

 - Major surgery within 7 days of enrollment